Home

 If the soap stays on top of the solution for a brief period before sinking back into the rest of the solution, saponification has taken place, and the soap is ready.
 This stage is commonly called trace.

 Keep on mixing until you reach trace... this should take 45 minutes to 1 hour for most cold process soap making recipes if stirred manually, but keep in mind that the time it takes for the formula to saponify may vary drastically.
-More then likely, the recipe will tell you approximately how long it will take until trace occurs.
 If a stick blender is used, trace can sometimes occur in as little as 2 minutes!

 Step 5.
 After trace is reached, add the other ingredients including essential oils or fragrances and other various nutrients.
 Be creative, or do as the recipe calls for.
 At this point, you can also add your soap making dye.